Postcards from Fuerteventura, Canary Islands

 Oh and the Winter sun was SO NEEDED.
 I mean, the beast from the East had hit London.
 That week I got snowed in at home, had horrendous commutes and oh my, I needed to get FAR AWAY.

-But… with the snow comes chaos not only on my trains to work, but of course, in air travel too!
-Queue the four of us manically looking at airport departures, storm patterns and what flights had been cancelled so far.
-It was one of those times where I honestly thought the holiday was going to be cancelled.
+But… with the snow comes chaos not only on my trains to work but of course, in air travel too!
+Queue the four of us manically looking at airport departures, storm patterns and what flights had been canceled so far.
+It was one of those times where I honestly thought the holiday was going to be canceled.